-AGENDA ITEM/PRESENTER MOTIONS / MAIOR DISCUSSIONS ACTION TAKEN AGENDA ITEM/PRESENTER MOTIONS / MAJOR DISCUSSIONS care.
+AGENDA ITEM/PRESENTER MOTIONS / MAJOR DISCUSSIONS ACTION TAKEN care.
 Programs mentioned were the Enhanced Care Management (ECM) program which provides care management for L.A.
 Care members, and the Community Supports programs, which is targeted towards services for the unhoused.
 The three core services include housing navigation, which navigates people to a home if they are unhoused, housing deposits for permanent stable housing, and housing sustaining services.
 The CGJ report suggests that the state was right in starting these programs, and the more these services can be utilized, the better for the people they serve.
 A productive conversation was held with the CGJ, LA General and Los Angeles County Department of Health Services (DHS) about how to better utilize these programs.
 Some things to come out of it are that LA General could potentially have a better pipeline to refer people to these programs.
 The report suggested that it would be helpful for LA General hospital to have its own ECM program.
 L.A.
 Care's main role in this as a health plan will be how to best facilitate providers and facilities to enroll more beneficiaries in the programs that are working.
 L.A.
 Care is analyzing these programs to make sure they are as efficient as possible, deliver the care that members need and finding areas that can be improved.
 There is work to be done in collaboration.
 He will provide more information at future meetings.
 Ms. Santana-Chin reported on a development with a provider organization that formerly contracted with L.A.
 Care, Axminster Medical Group.
 Axminster Medical Group serves the San Fernando Valley, San Gabriel Valley, Torrance/Bay Area and parts of the Westside, providing primary care services as well as other services.
 Axminster Medical Group issued a contract termination effective April 30.
 As of May 1, L.A.
 Care has moved about 13,225 members to other providers, all providers accepted the members transferred.
 As part of the termination process, L.A.
-Care must submit a plan to the Department of Managed Healthcare (DMHC) ACTION TAKEN members and providers to ensure continuity of care and support a seamless transition.
+Care must submit a plan to the Department of Managed Healthcare (DMHC) prior to transitioning members to other providers.
+The DMHC conducts a very thorough review process, and the health plan must provide evidence of the capacity to support members in a new medical home.
+DMHC has approved L.A.
+Care's plan to transition members.
+Members have been notified of the transfer and their right to choose a new physician other than the one assigned.
+L.A.
+Care's call center is ready to support members in that process and has been made aware of the transition.
+L.A.
+Care is working with individual members and providers to ensure continuity of care and support a seamless transition.
+L.A.
+Care unfortunately has parted ways with Axminster Medical Group.
 L.A.
 Care is very grateful for the provider organizations that chose to step up and serve the transferred members.
 Board Member Booth asked about L.A.
 Care's relationship with USC and LA General.
 Ms. Santana-Chin reported that LA General Hospital is a contracted provider for L.A.
 Care members.
 Board Member Ghaly added that DHS contracts as a whole for ECM services with L.A.
 Care and LA General is a provider under that contract.